-- definitions of musical terms.

-- identification of musical symbols.

-- one-octave concert major scales through 4 flats to C major, relative minor scales, one-octave chromatic scale and the "2 + 3" and "3 + 2" major pentatonic scales using each learned major scale (blues scale in Jazz Band and when applicable to the Concert Band repertoire).
-(AAH) (AAPI)

-- Percussionists will cover all the above on mallet/keyboard instruments in addition to the following rudiments: single, double, and buzz strokes, 5-, 9-, and 17-stroke rolls, paradiddles, flams, flamadiddles, and flam taps. - scale degrees, with careful consideration of 1, 3, 5, and 7 for arpeggios and an introduction to chord structure, as well as pentatonic scales. - that composers often use scalar passages and patterns within their compositions and identifying them is important. - that aural recognition of each pitch in a scale will strengthen tone and intonation. - how to use tuners. - an ever-expanding vocabulary of scales and patterns, building upon previous experience.
+- additional definitions of musical terms. - identification of additional musical symbols. - two-octave (when possible) concert major scales through 4 flats to one sharp, relative minor scales, one-octave chromatic scale and the "2 + 3" and "3 + 2" major pentatonic scales using each learned major scale (blues scale in Jazz Band and when applicable to the Concert Band repertoire).
+(AAH) (AAPI) - Percussionists will cover all the above on mallet/keyboard instruments in addition to the following rudiments: single, double, and buzz strokes, 5-, 9-, 17-, and 33-stroke rolls, paradiddles, flams, flamadiddles, flam taps, drags, drag taps, and flam accents. - scale degrees, with continued consideration of 1, 3, 5, and 7 for arpeggios and an introduction to chord structure, as well as pentatonic scales. - that composers often use scalar passages and patterns within their compositions and identifying them is important. - that aural recognition of each pitch in a scale will strengthen tone and intonation. - multiple uses of tuners. - an ever-expanding vocabulary of scales and patterns, building upon previous experience.
 (AAH) (AAPI)